 Safety and efficiency are always a priority when planning communities, towns, and cities.
-From the street designs, to sidewalks, bus stops, and crosswalks, engineers take many factors into consideration before handing over their blueprints to the builders.
+From the street designs to sidewalks, bus stops, and crosswalks, engineers consider many factors before handing over their blueprints to the builders.

 Thanks to innovative research and design, modern street designs have been improving the welfare and community aspect of the places we live, work, learn, and play.

-Yet to property and business owners whose land is taken for the streets or for a right of way, it can become a financial burden.
+Yet for property and business owners whose land is taken for the streets or for a right of way, it can become a financial burden.